 Current Regulatory Compliance Requirements

-Presently, although no formal national standard exists for general-purpose, community use barrier face coverings in general, various government agencies are responsible for regulating certain aspects of such coverings.
+Even prior to the release of the new national standard for general-purpose, barrier face coverings, various government agencies have been responsible for regulating certain aspects of such coverings.
 By example, both the EPA and FDA are charged with regulating antimicrobial agents based on their intended application. * In general, antimicrobial agents used on inanimate objects are regulated by the EPA as antimicrobial pesticides under FIFRA; and antimicrobials used in or on living animals or humans are regulated by the FDA under FFDCA.

 The EPA has established strict rules regarding marketing claims made about the capabilities of anti-microbials.
 Among them are prohibitions against making claims beyond that of the “treated article” itself.
 Without specific EPA approval, claims cannot be made about an antimicrobial’s protection against or prevention from specific organisms infectious to humans or that of the treated fabric.
 Any claim must be limited to the face covering itself; be specific and not unqualified; refrain from referencing health-related microbes and from denoting personal (e.g., “for skin, wound, or respiratory”) protection.
 These prohibitions cover product packaging, advertising and communications.
 Graphic representations of the covering’s antimicrobial protections cannot include or imply protection of public health significance or take prominence above other normal product claims.